ikkilan95/sql-datawarehouse-project/README.md

-# SQL Data Warehouse: Sales Integration Project
+# SQL Data Warehouse: ETL with Medallion Architecture Approach

 ## 📌 Project Overview
 This project focuses on building a modern, structured SQL Data Warehouse using a **Medallion Architecture** approach.
 The primary goal is to integrate disparate data from ERP and CRM systems into a unified analytical environment to drive business intelligence and strategic decision-making.